-17. As well as the need to pay off an element of the accumulated General Fund borrowing requirement, used to fund capital expenditure each year (the capital financing requirement - CFR), through a revenue charge (the MRP) the Council is also allowed to make additional voluntary contributions (voluntary revenue provision - VRP).
+17. As well as the need to pay off an element of the accumulated General Fund borrowing requirement used to fund capital expenditure each year (the CFR), through a revenue charge (the MRP) the Council is also allowed to make additional voluntary contributions (voluntary revenue provision - VRP).
 In times of financial crisis, the Council has the flexibility to reduce voluntary contributions.
+Table 2 (paragraph 13) shows a decision to use capital receipts to bring the CFR down by funding capital expenditure.

-Treasury Management Strategy 2022/23 to 2026/27
+Treasury Management Strategy 2023/24 to 2027/28